joealden/corum-docs/src/development/2-structure/3-client.md

 `vuex` provides global state management to the application.
-This is needed for an application like Corum where different components (and often pages) need to be able to access to the same data.
+This is needed for an application like Corum where different components (and often pages) need to be able to access the same data.
 This is made even better by the fact that the global data store is reactive.
 This means that components can subscribe to the store and be notified when the data they want changes.
 This is useful in many situations.
 An example in Corum would be where the login page updates the user's login state, and components and pages need to display different information depending on if the user is logged in or not.
 For example, the header component of the UI needs to update to display a `logout` button if the user logs in.

 The issue is that if I want to use these plugins in my code, I have to write a lot of configuration and boilerplate code to get them working at all.
 Nuxt